2016 EDDIE ROBINSON AWARD WINNER

 In 2016 he led the Bearkats to their second conference title in three seasons and a national No. 1 ranking for the final six weeks of the regular season on their way to being the nation's lone unbeaten team entering the FCS playoffs.
 That run helped him become the first Bearkat coach to claim the Eddie Robinson Award as the top head coach in the FCS in a season that also saw Sam Houston's quarterback, Jeremiah Briscoe, earn the Walter Payton Award as the nation's top offensive player.

 Keeler was named as Sam Houston's 15th head football coach on January 23, 2014.
-He has coached five National Football League draft picks including Super Bowl XLVII MVP quarterback Joe Flacco.
+He has coached six National Football League draft picks including Super Bowl XLVII MVP quarterback Joe Flacco and 2018 second-round pick PJ Hall.
 He has tutored 76 All-America players and 21 student-athletes who have earned either national or district CoSIDA Academic All-America honors.

 As head coach at Delaware, Keeler rolled up an 86-52 record in 11 seasons from 2002 to 2012.
 His Fightin' Blue Hens won the FCS national championship in 2003 and reached the national championship game in 2007 and 2010.
 His squads won Atlantic 10 Conference titles in 2003 and 2004 and the Colonial Athletic Association championship in 2010.
 Delaware went 11-3 in the program's four trips to the FCS playoffs.